thongdang2708/Library-Management-Full-Stack-Mobile-Application/README.md

 # Library-Management-Full-Stack-Mobile-Application

-For backend side, please run:
+For backend side, to run:

 ```bash
 cd library-backend